top of page

 Concha – Sea shell; a traditional Mexican sweet bread roll (pan dulce).
 The name derives from their round shape and seashell-like appearance; an offensive word for a woman's vulva

-Criaturas – Kids; a cognate of creature; sometimes used as an affectionate term.
+Criaturas – Kids; a cognate of the creature; sometimes used as an affectionate term.
 Criatura is always feminine, even if it refers to a boy

 Crudo – Raw; hungover